 Set Clear Verbal Boundaries

 Be direct about what you need: 'I want to talk when we can actually listen to each other' or 'I think it's only fair that I get to finish sharing my side.'
-Research shows that clear, assertive communication is more effective than passive or aggressive approaches.
+Clear, assertive requests tend to work better than either passive hinting or aggressive demands.
 Avoid phrases like 'You never let me talk' which will trigger defensiveness.
 Instead, focus on what needs to happen: 'I need us to take turns speaking so we can both be heard.'

 Use Physical Positioning to Your Advantage